Master of Photography

-- a folio of 10–20 photographs compiled into a single PDF or website folio.
+- A folio of 10 to 20 photographs compiled into a single PDF or website folio.

 The folio provided should reflect your current photographic achievements.
 Your folio must be collated in a single PDF (maximum size 10MB) or you may supply a URL to your folio.
 Please ensure the folio link contains a maximum of 20 images.
 Please only link to a folio containing work for this application, rather than a generic website.
 If your work is a collaboration, please detail precisely your role, and the role of the collaborator/s (maximum 200 words).

 To study this program you will need to complete one of the following English proficiency tests:

 - IELTS (Academic): minimum overall band of 6.5 (with no individual band below 6.0)